First visit booked Monday 23rd September 2024, 2:30pm. Then weekly until 4th November.

 A first visit to the exhibition on Monday 23rd of September and it was very busy.

 There were often six people deep waiting to move in and briefly view the paintings.
-I found that viewing from the side and not getting in the way suited my purposes very well as often the paintings had the most lyrical passages away from the center of the compostions anyway.
+I found that viewing from the side and not getting in the way suited my purposes very well as often the paintings had the most lyrical passages away from the center of the compositions anyway.

 The lighting often meant that the clear view was to one side as well.